-For couples adding kids to the guest list, preparing ahead of time is ideal to making sure children stay engaged, entertained and happy.
+For couples adding kids to the guest list, preparing ahead of time is ideal to make sure children stay engaged, entertained, and happy.
 While no one can completely assure a tantrum-free event, couples can provide opportunities and activities that ensure a kid-friendly event.

 Looking for kid-spirational activities for your wedding and reception?
 Here are a few crafty ideas to keep little ones busy and free from boredom and mischievous mayhem: